Studies in Science with Foundation Year BSc

 Applied Biology (10 credits) - The aim of this module is to enable you to develop a theoretical and practical understanding of selected topics of biology such as disease and treatment.
 It will also inspire and enable you to apply your biological knowledge to solve real-world problems as the next generation of scientists, doctors and healthcare workers.

 Organisms: Form and Function (20 credits) - This module will introduce you to the basic principles of biology at the organismal and cellular level.
-It will also teach you to integrate, interrogate and interpret biological information in preparation for their undergraduate studies in the biosciences, medical sciences and food and earth sciences.
+It will also teach you to integrate, interrogate and interpret biological information in preparation for your undergraduate studies in the biosciences, medical sciences and food and earth sciences.
 No prior knowledge of biology is required; topics will be introduced at a basic level before building a more detailed understanding.

 Introduction to Physics (20 credits) - This module will introduce you to concepts in mechanics and core physics concepts.
-You will gain familiarity with the mathematical toolbox and methods needed to study physics and applied mathematical scenarios at different levels, as well as with the scientific method that can be exported to different disciplines in science.
+You'll gain familiarity with the mathematical toolbox and methods needed to study physics and applied mathematical scenarios at different levels, as well as with the scientific method that can be exported to different disciplines in science.
 This module will introduce you to fundamental concepts in physics that will be used in other modules and can be found in real-world applications.

-Introduction to Statistics (10 credits) - This module will introduce you to the essential statistical concepts required for success on their degree.
+Introduction to Statistics (10 credits) - This module will introduce you to the essential statistical concepts required for success on your degree.
 Throughout this module you'll be given lots of opportunities to develop your own problem-solving skills and learn how to apply the statistical theories introduced to simple real-life situations.
 This module will also look to introduce concepts and techniques that are crucial for future research.

 Introduction to Pure Mathematics (10 credits) - This module will introduce you to the essential pure and discrete mathematical concepts required for success on your degree.
 You’ll consider topics that underpin fundamental theorems of mathematics which can be applied to a variety of areas such as geometry, physics, computer science and philosophy.